Encrypt, Sync, and Protect MEGA Files with RcloneView — GUI for rclone MEGA Users

 - Open Explorer → + New Remote.

 - Choose Crypt (Encrypted Storage) as the remote type.
-Refer to the encrypted backups playbook if you need screenshots.
+Refer to the Crypt how-to if you need screenshots.

-- When prompted for Remote to encrypt/decrypt, pick the MEGA remote you created earlier (e.g.,
+- When prompted for Remote (folder to encrypt), pick the MEGA remote you created earlier (e.g.,

-mega-crypt:and define file/folder name encryption (standard or off) plus salt lengths. - Store the passphrase and salt securely; RcloneView can remember them in its encrypted config so you do not retype each launch.
+mega-crypt:and enter the passphrase.
+RcloneView can store it in the encrypted config so you do not retype each launch.

 Now, the Explorer shows two entries: